ashish-mw/workshop-markdown/README.md

 platforms like Github will render mardown to html so that it can be viewed in all its glory in our browsers.

+## Previewing markdown

+- In vscode, on the md file and press `Ctrl + Shift + v` to open the preview window.
+Drag the tab to the side and preview as your compose.

 ## The markdown cheatsheet

 This is not a definitive list, but this would be enough to write good documentation